Hiralal Shastri

-Pandit Hiralal Shastri (24 November 1899 – 28 December 1974) was an Indian politician and the first chief minister of Rajasthan state in northern India.
-He was in office from 7 April 1949 to 5 January 1951.
+Pandit Hiralal Shastri (24 November 1899 – 28 December 1974) was an Indian politician.
+He served as the first chief minister of Rajasthan state in northern India.
+He was also third prime minister of the United Rajasthan after Manikya Lal Verma.
+He was a member of the Indian National Congress.

 Early life

 Hiralal Shastri was born at Jobner in Jaipur District in a peasant family.
 He completed his early education in Jobner.
 Hiralal passed the degree of Sahitya Shastri in 1920.
 In 1921, he stood first in the B.A. examination from Maharaja's College, Jaipur.

 He joined Jaipur State Service in 1921 and later became Secretary in the Home and Foreign Departments.
 He resigned from the service in 1927.